peregoywork/flocking-boids/README.md

 - Alignment     : steer towards the average heading of local flockmates
 - Cohesion      : steer to move towards to average position of local flockmates (center of mass)

+## Vector Field Flocking

+Creating a vector Field which influences and is influenced by each boid should provide a smoother and computationally cheaper simulation than other options: neighbor checking, quadree, etc.

 ## References

 1. [original site by Craig Reynolds](https://www.red3d.com/cwr/boids/)